Souvenir (play): Productions

 The San Jose Repertory Theater staged the West-Coast premiere of Souvenir in March and April 2008, with Mark Anders playing Cosmé McMoon and Patti Cohenour as Florence Foster Jenkins.

 San Francisco's American Conservatory Theater staged the play in early 2009, with Judy Kaye and Donald Corren reprising their Broadway roles as Florence Foster Jenkins and Cosmé McMoon, and Vivian Matalon again directing.

 The Flat Rock Playhouse, Flat Rock, North Carolina staged Souvenir in their 2013 season.
 Carl Danielsen played Cosmé McMoon and Linda Edwards played Florence Foster Jenkins.

 The Fortune Theare, Dunedin, New Zealand; 2014, The NZ Premiere of the play directed by Lara MacGregor, with Angela Johnson as Florence, and Michael Lee Porter as Cosme.

 A German translation was shown in 2013 at the Komödie im Bayerischen Hof in Munich with Désirée Nick as Foster Jenkins.

+The Colorado Springs Fine Arts Center staged a production of Souvenir as part of their 2016-2017 season.
+Sally Hybl played Jenkins and Jerry McCauley played McMoon.

 The Milwaukee Repertory Theatre staged a production of Souvenir for their 2017-2018 season in their Stackner Caberet.
 Marguerite Willbanks played Florence Foster Jenkins and Jack Forbes Wilson played Cosmé McMoon.

 Rep Stage in Columbia, Maryland, staged a production of Souvenir for its 2019-2020 season.
 It starred Actors' Equity Association members Grace Bauer as Jenkins and Alan Naylor as McMoon.
 Joseph W. Ritsch directed.